The Woodlands Curriculum

 Our curriculum is enhanced by exceptional care, support and guidance delivered in a safe and nurturing environment.

-Our curriculum strives to be responsive to each pupil, building on individual strengths, interests and learning styles.
+Our curriculum strives to be responsive to each pupil, building on individual strengths and interests.

 We strive to develop stimulating learning environments outside the confines of the classroom, promoting learning through positive outdoor experiences and play.

 Children aged 3-7 follow the Early Years Foundation Stage Curriculum.